Guideline for the Conduct of Return to Practice Assessments

 * payable in advance to the College

 Agreement on the part of a Supervisor (or team of Supervisors) to conduct a return-to-practice assessment entails a major commitment in terms of time and responsibility.
 For most supervisors, the assessment will lie outside their usual duties and therefore increase workload and/or reduce clinical income.
 Nationally, supervision fees for similar purposes (e.g. NAC-PRA) range from $1000-1500 per week.
 It is the College’s position that the compensation of a Supervisor is fair and justified for the purpose of ensuring comprehensive oversight and reporting.

 In all cases, supervisory fees will be paid by the physician undergoing the assessment, who will then be responsible for remunerating the Supervisor(s).
 The agreement to provide supervision is made only between the College and the Supervising physician(s).
 No direct financial obligation or relationship may exist between the Supervisor(s) and the assessed physician.

 Scope of Assessment

-The scope of the re-entry assessment will be determined by either the Deputy Registrar or the Registration Committee in consultation with the College’s Physician Performance Department and from information provided by the subject physician and physicians of the same specialty, taking into account the following:
+The scope of the re-entry assessment will be determined by either the Deputy Registrar or the Registration Committee in consultation with the College’s Physician Performance Department and from information provided by the physician candidate and physicians of the same specialty, taking into account the following:

 - The physician’s intended and reasonably anticipated future scope of practice.